How Shia Labeouf’s Wife Mia Goth “Saved His Life” During His Darkest Times: The “Transformers” Star’s Tragic Past

 Controversial actor Shia LaBeouf says his wife Mia Goth was the only “one person” who cared about him when his life was crashing down.

-We often see celebrities who begin their careers as children ending up in some pretty rough places later on in life.
-The Child Actor Curse is usually due to the pressures of Hollywood, easy access to substances, or parental misguidance.
+We often see child stars face painful a career decline as they age, with some celebrities even ending up in some pretty rough places later on in life.
+The Child Actor Curse is usually due to the Hollywood pressure, easy access to substances, or parental misguidance.
 Unfortunately for Shia LaBeouf, he struggled with all three… but he’s done making excuses.

 LaBeouf established himself as a talented actor, starring alongside the likes of Brad Pitt, Michael Douglas, Tom Hardy, and more.
 However, his career slowly declined after some serious controversies, allegations, and many regretful actions came to light in recent years.